DileePerera/quFinTN/README.md

 ## Overview

-QuFinTN is a **finance-first** library that implements quantum-inspired tensor network methods for portfolio optimization.
+QuFinTN is a **finance** library that implements quantum-inspired tensor network methods for portfolio optimization.
 It is inspired by the seminal paper:

 > *Dynamic Portfolio Optimization with Real Datasets Using Quantum Processors and Quantum-Inspired Tensor Networks* (Mugel et al., 2022, arXiv:2007.00017)